mscuciti/paperCAD/README.md

-# paperCAD, a computer aided drafting app using paperJS
+# paperCAD, a computer aided drafting app using paper.js

 I think paperjs ~~would be~~ is great for drafting.
 Drafting is, after all, an exercise in vector graphics.